 Know Before You Go

 The entrance is in the north-central section of Cologne (Köln), a block west of the Rhine, along the Theodor-Heuss Ring Road.
+The entrance is on the south-east corner of the intersection near the sidewalk.
+A locked piece of green sheet metal covers the stairs.
 There are regular concerts in the Hall, as well as occasional guided tours (those are free).
 Check the website for details, and this year's tour dates.